TheCandidStartup/TheCandidStartup.github.io/_drafts/vitest-3-monorepo-setup.md

 # Global Settings

 It gets more confusing.
-Some configuration, like reporters and coverage, needs to be [defined in the root config](https://vitest.dev/guide/projects.html#defining-projects) rather than the per-package config files, when running Vitest in the root directory.
+When running Vitest in the root directory, some configuration, like reporters and coverage, needs to be [defined in the root config](https://vitest.dev/guide/projects.html#defining-projects) rather than the per-package config files.

 The tests to run are picked up from the per-package configs but coverage specific options, like which files to include in the coverage report, need to be specified here.